yich7045/DEFORM/index.md

 # Method
 <div markdown="1" class="content-block grey justify no-pre">
-DEFORM applies discrete elastic rods theory as a physics prior for physics-informed learning to model DLOs in the real world The following figure demonstrates the overview of DEFORM.
+DEFORM introduces a novel differentiable simulator as a physics prior for physics-informed learning to model DLOs in the real world
+The following figure demonstrates the overview of DEFORM.
 Contributions of DEFORM are highlighted in green.
 a) DER models discretize DLOs into vertices, segment them into elastic rods, and model their dynamic propagation.
-DEFORM reformulates DER into Differentiable DER (DDER) which describes how to compute gradients from the prediction loss, enabling efficient system identification and incorporation into deep learning pipelines.
+DEFORM reformulates Discrete Elastic Rods(DER) into Differentiable DER (DDER) which describes how to compute gradients from the prediction loss, enabling efficient system identification and incorporation into deep learning pipelines.
 b) To compensate for the error from DER's numerical integration, DEFORM introduces residual learning via DNNs.
 c) 1 &rarr; 2: DER enforces inextensibility, but this does not satisfy classical conservation principles.
 1 &rarr; 3: DEFORM enforces inextensibility with momentum conservation, which allows dynamic modeling while maintaining simulation stability.
 <p align="center">